deanstef/awesome-plonky2/README.md

 ## Examples

-This repository contains a collection of plonky2 examples that help to get started and build more circuits.
+The `examples` directory contains a collection of plonky2 circuits that help to get started and build more circuits.

 > note: the `rust-toolchain` has been added to the project because plonky2 currently works under the nightly toolchain.

+To run an example use the command

+    cargo run --release --example <example-name.rs>

+### Proving polynomial

+The example `prove_poly.rs` shows how to prove the knowledge of a polynomial with plonky2.

 ### Run an example